 We recommend checking a website called SkyScanner when booking flights, there can be some good deals on flights, we have included a flight checking app below for your convenience.

 If you are travelling on an EU passport you will not require a visa for your placement.
-If you are travelling on any other passport you will need to get in touch with your local British Embassy in order to apply for your visa.
+If you are travelling on any other passport you will need to get in touch with your local Embassy in order to apply for your visa.
 You will just require a tourist visa for your placement.

 It is your responsibility to ensure your visa is completed correctly and returned to you in time for your trip.

 Finding the correct insurance for your trip is very important and we will not take students who are not suitably covered.

 International students should take out comprehensive travel insurance.
 Normal travel insurance will not necessarily cover you for your work experience within a hospital.
 We recommend using a company called Wesleyan.